 Boyle and Aggies head coach Mark Turgeon played together at Kansas, the Tigers` Border War rival, and coached together at three different universities.

 "It`s two teams that are struggling right now a little bit.
 We`re both like wounded dogs.
-I wouldn`t say I`m looking forwardto coaching against him," said Boyle, who talks often with Turgeon during the season
+I wouldn`t say I`m looking forwardto coaching against him," said Boyle, who talks often with Turgeon during the season and watched Texas A&M`s overtime loss to Baylor on television at the team hotel before the Buffs headed to Mizzou Arena.

 When Boyle`s run at Allen Fieldhouse ended he worked for nine years as a stock broker in Boulder, moonlighting as the coach at Longmont High School for three seasons.